This post contains affiliate links. See our disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Bourbon: This is the base spirit.
-We went with Knob Creek 9 Year Kentucky Straight Bourbon because it’s rich and full bodied with notes of smooth vanilla and caramel.
-For a mocktail version of this drink, try Spiritless Kentucky 74 in place of the bourbon.
+Bourbon: This is a type of whiskey made in the United States with at least 51% corn, grains, malted barley, and water.
+We used Knob Creek 9 Year Kentucky Straight Bourbon because it’s rich and full bodied with notes of smooth vanilla and caramel.
+For a mocktail version of this drink, try Spiritless Kentucky 74 Non-Alcoholic Bourbon Whiskey in place of the whiskey.

 Simple Syrup: This is a sweetener made with white sugar and water.
 We made ours at home using Alex’s stovetop recipe.

-Dry Red Wine: This is another spirit made from red grapes.
-We went with Jacobs Creek Double Barrel Shiraz because it’s a dry, full-bodied red wine that’s aged in oak, which complements the whiskey well.
+Dry Red Wine: This is a type of wine made with red grapes.
+We used Jacobs Creek Double Barrel Shiraz because it’s a dry, full-bodied red wine that’s aged in oak, which complements the aged whiskey well.
 For a mocktail version of this drink, try YOURS Non-Alcoholic Wine California Red Blend in place of the wine.

 Tasting Notes